 Drive adoption of the B2B site by streamlining the registration process for accounts and customer service reps.

-My team is responsible for managing Timberland's B2B site.
+My team was responsible for managing Timberland's B2B site.
 In mid-2015 we launched a new site, and new users need a unique registration code to access the site.
 I built a simple registration code lookup/sending tool for Customer Service and Sales Reps, which helped us achieve 90% adoption of the new B2B by accounts in the first six months.

 It's not like I want to spend my time creating Excel files.
 But, Excel is the duct tape holding together the aircraft carrier of business.
 Without it...where would we be?